amitofsk/dandy/docs/Dandy.md

 <br><br>
 This code needs to know the port of your microcontroller.
 On a Windows machine, the port is something like `COM1`, but it may be `COM2`, `COM3`, and so on.
 Look in the Windows Control Panel to find the appropriate port.
 On a Linux machine, the port is likely `/dev/ttyACM0` or `/dev/ttyACM1`.
 Alter the code below so that the correct port is used.
 <br><br>
+If you are used CircuitPython to write the microcontroller code (Option B), make sure to use the port for the communication channel that doesn't involve the REPL terminal.

 We'll be communicating over a serial channel, using the USB cable.
 For this type of communication, the sender and receiver must agree on the baud rate, bytesize, and number of stopbits.
-If you are using the PSoC6, replace `STOPBITS_TWO` with `STOPBITS_ONE` near line 17.
+If you are using the PSoC6 (Option C), replace `STOPBITS_TWO` with `STOPBITS_ONE` near line 17.
 <br><br>

 (See file src/examples/DigitalOut.py.)